joergviola/applate/docs/backend/Users.md

 Applate imposes a simple access model:

-* Each user has exaclty one role.
+* Each user has exactly one role.
 * Each role has several rights in an ordered list.
 * An action on a type is only allowed when a right exists that permits that access.
 * The right may impose further constraints for the action (like columns and rows).